AetherZen/aez-todo/README.md

 ## Installation

 Requires `aethos-client-core` and `aethos-spaces`.
 Install them according to the README files in those projects and then link it here.

+(note, I've temporarily removed the dependency on aethos-client-core; that dependency should only exist in production, not in a development environment but that requires a little more work)
 ```
 npm link aethos-client-core
 npm link aethos-spaces